gilesknap/IaC-at-home/nas/03-maas/README.md

 This can then be backed up easily with facilities in QNAP Virtualization Station.

-Using https://www.qnap.com/en-uk/software/virtualization-station I have created an Ubuntu 20.04 Server VM called gkvm.
+Using https://www.qnap.com/en-uk/software/virtualization-station I have created an Ubuntu 20.04 Server VM called vmaas1.

 This machine will become the DHCP Server so will require a fixed IP. https://www.linuxtechi.com/assign-static-ip-address-ubuntu-20-04-lts/